The Global Communications Infrastructure

 With monitoring data and analysis reports at its core, the global alarm system designed by the Comprehensive Nuclear-Test-Ban Treaty (CTBT) depends on a well functioning communication system for the timely, reliable and accurate transmission of data and data bulletins.
 The Global Communications Infrastructure (GCI) was developed to meet this expectation.

 The GCI is a communication system of truly global character.
-It connects places distributed all over the globe with the Preparatory Commission for the Comprehensive Nuclear-Test-Ban Treaty Organization (CTBTO) in Vienna and all CTBT States Signatories.
+It connects places distributed all over the globe with the Comprehensive Nuclear-Test-Ban Treaty Organization (CTBTO) in Vienna and all CTBT States Signatories.

 The GCI was designed to ensure data transmission from the 337 facilities of the International Monitoring System (IMS) in near-real time to the International Data Centre (IDC) in Vienna where data are processed and analysed.
 The GCI is also used to distribute the raw data from IMS stations as well as IDC data bulletins to Member States.
 This very detailed information enables Member States to assume their rights and responsibilities under the CTBT.